DR-UNet/dr-unet/README.md

 ## Getting Started

-- [data.py](drunet/data.py)  Used to make your own dataset.
-Making your own dataset needs to satisfy having original images and the ground truth images.
-The completed dataset is a unique data format of tensorflow.
+- [data.py](drunet/data.py)  You can make your own dataset by data.py.
+Both original images and the ground truth images are necessary to make a complete dataset, which is a unique data format of deep learning.

   ```python
   from data import make_data